 In this paper, we present the augmented sliced Wasserstein distance (ASWD), a distance metric constructed by first mapping samples to hypersurfaces in an \emph{augmented} space, which enables flexible nonlinear slicing of data distributions for improved projection efficiency (See Figure~\ref{figure:projections}).
-Our main contributions include: (i) We exploit the capacity of nonlinear projections employed in the ASWD by constructing injective mapping with arbitrary neural networks; (ii) We prove that the ASWD is a valid distance metric; (iii) We provide a mechanism in which the hypersurface where high-dimensional distributions are projected onto can be optimized and show that the optimization of hypersurfaces can help slice-based Wasserstein distances improve their projection efficiency.
+Our main contributions include: (i) We exploit the capacity of nonlinear projections employed in the ASWD by constructing injective mapping with arbitrary neural networks; (ii) We prove that the ASWD is a valid distance metric; (iii) We provide a mechanism in which the hypersurface where high-dimensional distributions are projected onto can be optimized and show that the optimization of hypersurfaces can help improve the projection efficiency of slice-based Wasserstein distances.
 Hence, the ASWD is data-adaptive, i.e. the hypersurfaces can be learned from data.
-This implies one does not need to specify a defining function from a limited class of candidates; (iv) We demonstrate superior performance of the ASWD in numerical experiments for both synthetic and real-world datasets.
+This implies one does not need to manually design a function from the limited class of candidates; (iv) We demonstrate superior performance of the ASWD in numerical experiments for both synthetic and real-world datasets.

 The remainder of the paper is organized as follows.
 Section~\ref{backgrounds} reviews the necessary background.
 We present the proposed method and its numerical implementation in Section~\ref{proposed_method}.
+Related work are discussed in Section~\ref{related_work}.
 Numerical experiment results are presented and discussed in Section~\ref{experiments}.
 We conclude the paper in Section~\ref{conclusions}.